 Evaluating the Intervention is not an easy task.
 Impartial data is difficult to find and there is a mass of complex and conflicting information.
 However, by looking at the Closing the Gap targets that were set by the Government and considering human rights concerns, we have provided our assessment.
 Below we give major features of the Intervention a score out of 10.
 We also score it for compliance with human rights.

+The intervention and closing the gap campaigns: have they been achieved?
 CLICK on the tiles below to find out how we have rated each major feature of the intervention.
 We have also included information on the goal of lowering incarceration rates, which has been controversially left out of the close the gap targets.

 CLICK on the tiles below for how we rated compliance with human rights.